chomnr/simpleblog/README.md

 This project should be used as a personal blog, meaning you should be the only person who uses it.
 But if you want more than one to use it, go right ahead.
 That's fine too.

 The Codebase follows the Vertical Slice Architecture, or at least it tries.
-Note the code does lack abstraction and is a necessity to ensure flexibility and cleanliness, so if your contributions pertain to improving the abstraction, thank you.
+All contributions are appreciated thank you.

 You can modify anything to your liking.